AdoriZahard/hi3er/docs/index.md

 ####<p align="center">Aponia - Signet of Discipline (1st Core)</p>

 !!! note
-    Ideal Order from F1-F7: 1 V-V door by F2, then complete Aponia 2nd core by F4.
-Proceed to take Aponia's breach on F5 or F6, and complete Vill-V 2nd Core by F7.
-Can alternatively be Kalpas2 instead.
+    Ideal Order from F1-F7: Double Ego Start (Hidden Claws + Cat's Eyes + Phantasma) into Aponia's QTE by F3, finish Aponia 2nd Core by F4 Doubles with Ultimate and Basic ATK, grab Aponia's Breach at F5 and go Shop F6, buy V-V's Pendulum and Conflict and Griseo's Red Paint from Shop.
+Then grab the remaining 2 enhanceds from Aponia at F7

 Signet | Priority
 - | :----: